 Andrea Morgante is a registered ARB RIBA Architect in the UK.
 After working in 1997 with RMJM in London he joined Future Systems in 2001 where he became Associate Director, working closely alongside the late Jan Kaplicky.
 In 2008 he collaborated with Ross Lovegrove, developing a number of innovative self-sufficient energy projects.
 In 2012 Andrea completed the construction of the Enzo Ferrari Museum in Italy.

 Shiro Studio is continuously engaged in architecture and product design.
-Since 2009 the studio has completed projects for, amongst others, Fondazione Ferrari, Alessi, D-Shape, Agape, Poltrona Frau, Seiko Japan, Electa.
-Andrea's work has been extensively published on numerous magazines and book, including Wallpaper, Casabella, IW, Casa Brutus, The Independent, Architect's Journal, Blueprint, Icon, Interni.
+Since 2009 the studio has completed projects for, amongst others, Ferrari, Alessi, M&C Saatchi, Peroni, D-Shape, Agape, Poltrona Frau, Seiko Japan, Electa.
+Andrea's work has been extensively published on numerous magazines and book, including Wallpaper, Casabella, IW, Casa Brutus, The Independent, Architect's Journal, Blueprint, Icon, Interni, Stella Magazine.

 17 Powis Mews